donejs/donejs/docs/guides/plugin.md

 Will create a `dist/` folder with the `global`, `amd` and `commonjs` version of our plugin.

-### Publishing to NPM
+### Publishing to npm

-[NPM][4] is the best way to share modules and make them easily installable without having to manage dependencies manually.
+[npm][4] is the best way to share modules and make them easily installable without having to manage dependencies manually.
 To be able to publish your own modules, [create a new account][21] and then run

 ```
 $ npm login